eclipsesource/jsonforms/README.md

 - Wait until the container is built and loaded
 - First time setup and an initial build of all packages has been executed in the container

+**Note:** If you have installed dependencies before opening the remote container, its initialization might fail.
+In this case, you can try to clean the repository with `git clean -dfx`.
+Beware that this removes all untracked files!

 ### Build & Testing

 - Build (all packages): `pnpm run build`